Purpose

 Part 3: Monthly Household Statement

-The monthly household statement serves as a transparent audit of our shared economy, establishing that the actual value of your current lifestyle-accounting for the housing asset usage 1, fixed property taxes, utilities, and a managed meal plan-is approximately $1,823 per month.
-To simulate the financial weight of independence, you will provide a $2,000 practice payment on the first of each month.
-From this, a designated portion is returned to your account to cover personal mobility and to build your savings.
-The difference between your net contribution and the $1,823 share is our Parental Grant to you-a direct monthly subsidy designed to help you front-load your wealth and avoid the "leaky bucket" of high-market rent while you are under our roof.
+The monthly household statement serves as a transparent audit of our shared economy, establishing that the actual value of your current lifestyle-accounting for the housing asset usage 1, fixed property taxes, utilities, and a managed meal plan-is approximately $1,800 per month.
+To simulate the financial weight of independence, you will provide a $1,800 practice payment on the first of each month.

 To ensure this transition is successful, we maintain a shared oversight model.
 This includes a dedicated bank account where I maintain administrative access to verify that funds are allocated correctly toward your "Four Walls" and long-term savings.
 We will track these contributions, budget progress, and bank balances in a master spreadsheet, which will be reviewed together during Saturday morning audits.
 These sessions, held as schedules permit, ensure the budget is maintained at a monthly level and provide a consistent forum for refining your financial strategy.
 This administrative partnership is a temporary but necessary requirement of the transition process, ensuring you have the guidance and accountability needed to move toward full independence with a proven track record of success.